clvrai/SSGAN-Tensorflow/README.md

 * To avoid the fast convergence of the discriminator network
     * The generator network is updated more frequently.
-    * Higher learning rate is applied to the traiing of the generator.
+    * Higher learning rate is applied to the training of the generator.
 * One-sided label smoothing is applied to the positive labels.
 * Gradient clipping trick is applied to stablize training.
 * Utilize [Adam](https://arxiv.org/abs/1412.6980) optimizer with higher momentum.